Stop measuring number of pageviews on your website! Measure the right metric: Visitor Lifetime Value

-When people install a shiny, new (and possibly free) web analytics tool, few of the initial metrics that they obsess on are: number of pageviews and number of visitors.
-There is nothing wrong with measuring how many visitors come to your website; it is good metric that gives an illusion that you have everything in control on your website.
+When people install a shiny, new (and possibly free) web analytics tool, a few of the initial metrics that they obsess about are the number of page views and the number of visitors.
+There is nothing wrong with measuring how many visitors come to your website; it is a good metric that gives the illusion that you have everything in control of your website.
 If website traffic increases, it is good.
 If traffic decreases, it is bad.
-What metric can beat the effectiveness of such a simple heuristic!
+What metric can beat the effectiveness of such a simple heuristic?

 The real problem arises when website owners never look beyond these simple metrics.
-Relying and optimizing website around these metrics is a serious error.
+Relying upon and optimizing websites around these metrics is a serious error.
 What you indeed need to optimize should be something I call visitor lifetime value.

-Visitor lifetime value, to put simply, is a concept borrowed from traditional marketing where they use something called customer lifetime value.
-The idea goes like this: every customer has a potential to deliver certain lifetime monetary value (read sales) to your business and a business can only survive if its customer acquisition cost (money spent on acquiring the customer) is less than customer life time value.
+Visitor lifetime value, to put it simply, is a concept borrowed from traditional marketing where they use something called customer lifetime value.
+The idea goes like this: every customer has the potential to deliver a certain lifetime monetary value (read sales) to your business and a business can only survive if its customer acquisition cost (money spent on acquiring the customer) is less than the customer lifetime value.

 A similar concept can also be applied to websites.
-Every visitor who comes to your website holds potential to deliver certain value to you and you should know what that value is.
-Visitor lifetime value has following components:
+Every visitor who comes to your website holds the potential to deliver a certain value to you and you should know what that value is.
+Visitor lifetime value has the following components:

-- Conversion rate for those goals – out of 100 visitors who visit your website, how many complete goals you have defined.
-That value is called conversion rate.
+- The conversion rate for those goals – out of 100 visitors who visit your website, how many complete goals you have defined?
+That value is called the conversion rate.

-- Visitor retention – on an average, how many visits does a visitor make on your website.
-Is that value 1, 2 or as large as 5-10?
+- Visitor retention – on average, how many visits does a visitor make to your website?
+Is that value 1, 2, or as large as 5-10?
 With each additional visit, you get a chance to have the visitor complete your goals and deliver value to your business.
-You are doing an extremely poor job if on an average most of your visitors never come back.
+You are doing an inferior job if on average most of your visitors never come back.
 Have them come back to your website!

-Based on these parameters, a simplistic formula can be derived for visitor life time value:
+Based on these parameters, a simple formula can be derived for visitor lifetime value:

-Tracking and optimizing a single metric like visitor life time value gives you THE best perspective on whether your activities on the website are really worth it.
-If you aren’t calculating and increasing visitor life time value, you are loosing a lot of opportunity to drive your business ahead.
-The metric also attaches a bound to what you should be paying for acquiring visitors through paid advertisements, banner ads or affiliates.
-You cannot spend more to acquire a visitor more than what you expect to derive from him.
+Tracking and optimizing a single metric like visitor lifetime value gives you THE best perspective on whether your website activities are worth it.
+If you aren’t calculating and increasing visitor lifetime value, you are losing a lot of opportunities to drive your business ahead.
+The metric also attaches a bond to what you should be paying for acquiring visitors through paid advertisements, banner ads, or affiliates.
+You cannot spend more to acquire a visitor than what you expect to derive from him.

-Coming back to measuring number of visitors to your website, I lied when I said it is a worthless activity!
-If you see visitor life time value, it is money/sales/business that a single visitor is expected to deliver to your business.
-Multiply that value by the number of visitors and you get total website value (in monetary terms).
+Coming back to measuring the number of visitors to your website, I lied when I said it is a worthless activity!
+If you see visitor lifetime value, it is money/sales/business that a single visitor is expected to deliver to your business.
+Multiply that value by the number of visitors and you get the total website value (in monetary terms).